c0nscience/rails/guides/source/sign_up_and_settings.md

 ### Requiring Unauthenticated Access

-Authenticated users can still access `SignUpsController` and create another account while they're logged in which is confusing.
+Authenticated users can still access `SignUpController` and create another account while they're logged in which is confusing.

 Let's fix this by adding a helper to the `Authentication` module in